SuperblocksHQ/superblocks-lab-wiki/Submitting-Bugs-and-Suggestions.md

 Please include the following with each issue.

-* Version of Superblocks Studio
+* Version of Superblocks Lab
 * Browser being used.
 * Reproducible steps (1...
 2...
 3...) and what you expected versus what you actually saw.
 * Images, animations, or a link to a video.
 Note that images and animations illustrate repro-steps but *do not* replace them.